Loading content - please wait...

 Visitors to Gorontalo can experience Sulawesi untouched by mass tourism.
 This also means that little English is spoken.
 Bring an Indonesian phrase book.
 Gorontalo people are genuinely friendly and feel proud that outsiders come to visit their homeland.
 WIFI is available at your hotel.
 Cell phone coverage is available, although at times its capacity is overloaded.

-Indonesian banks will only accept brand new, unfolded, stain-free US dollars (usually only $100 bills).
+Indonesian banks will usually only accept USD100 bills.
+These must be newer than 2006, unfolded and without any stain.
 Banks in Gorontalo do not accept Euro, so we cannot.
-Travelers are suggested to change money prior to arrival in Indonesia or at your arrival airport, since moneychangers are not readily available outside airports in Sulawesi.
+Travelers should change money prior to arrival in Indonesia or at your arrival airport.
+Money changers are not readily available outside of airports in Sulawesi.
 Travellers’ cheques will receive a much less attractive rate than cash USD100 bills at an Indonesian bank.
 ATMs for cash withdrawals are readily available in Gorontalo and other locations in Sulawesi.
 Miguel’s Diving can now accept Visa and MasterCard.
 There is no surcharge.